Gas-rich states lose fracking lottery

 Parts of northwestern Louisiana, where the Haynesville shale is located, already have been hit as gas rigs left.
 In Bossier City-Parish, one of the communities in the Haynesville area, the rural district tax revenue fell 25 percent to $2.5 million from January to April, according to tax administrator Ken Kirspel.

-Economists warn that this type of reduction in local revenues could spread throughout Louisiana as natural gas output falls, cutting more jobs and revenue.
+Economists warn that this type of reduction in local revenues could spread throughout Lousiana as natural gas output falls, cutting more jobs and revenue.

 In the last two years, the oil and gas extraction industry added 36,000 jobs around the nation.
 Most of those jobs were in natural gas fracking, according to Dean Baker, an economist with the Center for Economic and Policy Research, in Washington, D.C.